python-jsonschema/jsonschema/docs/faq.rst

 Still, filling in defaults is a thing that is useful. :mod:`jsonschema` allows you to :doc:`define your own validator classes and callables
-<creating>`, so you can easily create a :class:`IValidator` that does do
+<creating>`, so you can easily create an :class:`~jsonschema.IValidator`
-default setting.
+that does do default setting.
 Here's some code to get you started.
 (In this code, we add the default properties to each object *before* the properties are validated, so the default values themselves will need to be valid under the schema.)

     .. code-block:: python